Daniel Minahan: Career

-Minahan has directed several episodes of the HBO original series Six Feet Under, Deadwood, True Blood, The Newsroom and Game of Thrones; he has also directed episodes of the Peabody Award-winning miniseries Fellow Travelers and The L Word and on Showtime and Grey's Anatomy on ABC.
+Minahan has directed several episodes of the HBO original series Six Feet Under, Deadwood, True Blood, The Newsroom and Game of Thrones; he has also directed episodes of the Peabody Award-winning miniseries Fellow Travelers and The L Word on Showtime and Grey's Anatomy on ABC.
 He also wrote and directed the independent film Series 7: The Contenders.

 He was also the writer (and second unit director) for the 1996 film I Shot Andy Warhol.

 Minahan joined the crew of the HBO western drama Deadwood as a director for the first season in 2004.
 The series was created by David Milch and focused on a growing town in the American West.
 Minahan directed the episodes "Suffer the Little Children" and "Mister Wu".
-He returned as a director for the second season in 2005 and helmed the episode "Advances, None Miraculous".
-He remained a director for the third and final season in 2006 and helmed the episode "A Two-Headed Beast".
+He returned as a director for the second season in 2005 with the episode "Advances, None Miraculous".
+For the third and final season in 2006, he directed the episode "A Two-Headed Beast".
 Minahan directed the 2019 film continuation of Deadwood.

 The romantic drama On Swift Horses, directed by Minahan and based on the novel by Shannon Pufahl, had its world premiere at the 2024 Toronto International Film Festival on September 7, 2024, and was released in the US by Sony Pictures Classics on April 25, 2025.